Pur3-MAlice/seasonality/README.md

 1. From the deploy tab select Github as the deployment method.
 1. Confirm you want to connect to GitHub.
 1. Search for the repo and click the connect button.
-1. From the bottom of the deploy page select your preferred deployment type by follow one of the below steps:
+1. From the bottom of the deploy page select your preferred deployment type by following one of the below steps:
-   * Clicking “Enable Automatic Deploys" for automatic deployment when you push updates to Github.
+   * Clicking “Enable Automatic Deploys" for automatic deployment when you push updates to GitHub.
    * Select the correct branch for deployment from the drop-down menu and click the "Deploy Branch" button for manual deployment.

 # Credits